Print Friendly, PDF & Email

 • There are more stillbirths every year than deaths from prematurity and SUID/SIDS combined.

-• Read our resources for How Friends & Family Can Help and order free brochures from Our Store
+• Read our resources for How Friends & Family Can Help and order free brochures from Our Store.

-• Invite parents of a stillborn baby to create a free Star or Memorial Page on our website
+• Invite parents of a stillborn baby to create a free Star or Memorial Page on our website.

-• Ask your town to proclaim October 15th Pregnancy & Infant Loss Awareness Day – contact us for a sample proclamation and request letter
+• Ask your town to proclaim October 15th Pregnancy & Infant Loss Awareness Day – Contact Us for a sample proclamation and request letter.

-• Make sure your local hospital/doctors (and anyone else in your community who interacts with expectant mothers!) are familiar with our resources for families and providersParenting in Pregnancy guide to healthy pregnancy, and free brochures about grief and after loss care available in English & Spanish
+• Make sure your local hospital/doctors (and anyone else in your community who interacts with expectant mothers!) are familiar with our resources for families and providers.
+Our Parenting in Pregnancy Guide to Healthy Pregnancy and Free Brochures about grief and after loss care are available in English & Spanish.

-• Perform an Act of Kindness in memory of baby gone too soon (full page printable cards here)
+• Perform an Act of Kindness in memory of baby gone too soon (full page printable cards HERE).

 • Send a letter to your elected officials urging them to support legislation and policies designed to prevent stillbirth and other poor outcomes and provide improved support for families –

-contact us for a sample letter to get you started
+Contact Us for a sample letter to get you started.

-• Share our #NeverBeStill posts on social media
+• Share our #NeverBeStill posts on social media.

 The Pregnancy Research Project is a research study bringing together patients and researchers to advance knowledge and discover preventions and treatments for poor pregnancy outcomes.